 Cities in Morocco

 Marrakech is a colourful city with a charming atmosphere and a spinning tempo.
-A must see in Marrakesh is a visit to the Djema el Fna; the epicentre of the city and the main market.
+A must see in Marrakesh is a visit to the Djemaa El Fna; the epicentre of the city and the main market.
 This place is as lively during the night as it is during the day.

-On the coast of Morocco you can visit the picturesque town of Essaouira, a town that charms everyone.
+On the coast of Morocco, you can visit the picturesque town of Essaouira, a town that charms everyone.
 This city has a relaxed and laid back atmosphere.
-If you want a vacation on the beach and an unpretentious and relaxing holiday then the mile long beaches of Agadir are a great choice.
+If you want a vacation on the beach, then the mile long beaches of Agadir are a great choice.
 Just outside of Agadir you will find the small fishing village Taghazout.
 The main activity here is surfing.
 The waves are great and most of the year the water is warm.

 Mountains, Sahara and country life

-If you want to get out of the cities of Morocco we recommend that you rent a car and drive into the Atlas Mountains, which offers amazing trekking opportunities.
-Here you wil see sights that will stay with you for ever; ragged cliffs, deep valleys, small glittering lakes and lush palm oases.
+If you want to get out of the cities we recommend that you rent a car and drive into the Atlas Mountains, which offers amazing trekking opportunities.
+Here you will be met by sharp cliffs, deep valleys, small glittering lakes and lush palm oases.

 To the west of the Atlas Mountains the desert takes over, mighty and endless; at least it feels that way.
 A camel ride over the hot desert sand is a fantastic experience and it is definitely recommended!

 There are endless small charming villages in Morocco, both to the north and south, whichever way you go you are sure to stumble across one.
 A few real gems are Ait Benhaddou, Skoura and Todra Gorge.
-Once in one of these villages you will not only feel the relaxed atmosphere but also get a real dose of history!
-Impressive Kasbahs; a sort of fortress made of clay and straw that was built many hundreds of years ago.
+Not the impressive Kasbahs; a sort of fortress made of clay and straw that was built many hundreds of years ago.

 Eating and drinking in Morocco